-The SockStar Project is a new conservation initiative to support the basic needs of wildlife rangers across Africa and Asia, launched by Lewis Bedford, one of Born Free's Youth Ambassadors.
+The SockStar Project is a new conservation initiative to support the basic needs of wildlife rangers across Africa and Asia, launched by Lewis Bedford, one of Born Free's former Youth Ambassadors.

 The initiative supports the men and women who work as wildlife rangers through three key areas:

 Wildlife rangers work in hostile conditions to protect a diverse variety of species, ranging from the black rhino in southern Africa to the Arabian leopard in Asia.

 As well as protecting endangered wild animals, rangers help to conserve their natural habitats, making a significant contribution towards preserving precious ecosystems.